-General and administrative expenses include human resources, information technology, general services, management, finance, legal, share-based compensation and other general expenses related to our administrative functions.
+G&A expenses include human resources, information technology, general services, management, finance, legal, share-based compensation and other general expenses related to our administrative functions.
 We do not include share-based compensation and depreciation and amortization in the following discussion and analysis of the general and administrative expenses of our reportable segments as these items are not included in our performance measures.
 Share-based compensation expense and depreciation and amortization are discussed separately below.

-Our general and administrative expenses (exclusive of share-based compensation expense and depreciation and amortization) increased \$44.4 million or 3.4% during 2021, as compared to 2020.
-This increase includes a decrease of \$319.1 million attributable to the impact of the U.K. JV Transaction and an increase of \$191.1 million attributable to the impact of the Sunrise Acquisition.
-On an organic basis, our general and administrative expenses increased \$112.6 million or 9.5%.
-This increase includes the following factors:
+Our G&A expenses (exclusive of share-based compensation expense and depreciation and amortization) decreased \$342.4 million or 25.2% during 2022, as compared to 2021.
+This decrease includes a decrease of \$273.8 million attributable to the impact of the U.K. JV Transaction.
+On an organic basis, our general and administrative expenses decreased \$1.1 million or 0.1%.